 Michigan Small Town Getaways

 - The 1881 Fire that Almost Wiped out Parisville – The Great Michigan Fire of 1881 devastated one town above all others; Parisville.
-Parisville Michigan was Founded by Polish immigrants escaping the oppression of the Prussian Empire, this community claims to be the first Polish settlement in North America.
+Parisville, Michigan, was founded by Polish immigrants escaping the Prussian Empire’s oppression; this community claims to be the first Polish settlement in North America.

-- The Corner Drug & Jewelry Store Harbor Beach, Michigan – The Corner Drug and Jewelry Store in Harbor Beach is estimated to be from about 1910.
+- The Corner Drug & Jewelry Store Harbor Beach, Michigan – The Corner Drug and Jewelry Store in Harbor Beach is estimated to be 1910.
 It shows a steam tractor towing a wagon and another team following behind.
 Originally I wanted to focus on the tractor.
-I still don’t know what the make is but I suspect it may have been a Case.
+I still don’t know what the make is, but I suspect it may have been a Case.

 - Marlette Railway Depot – The railroad was key to the economic growth of the Thumb’s agricultural business.
 By 1910 Marlette Railway depot was twice a day stop for passengers and freight between Port Huron and Saginaw.